 - Continued vomiting

-- Blood (red or black color) or mucus in diarrhea
+- Small amount of blood (red or black color) or mucus in diarrhea

 - Belly pain